Lucky023667/mdb-ui-kit/README.md

 Bootstrap 5 UI KIT - 700+ components, plain JavaScript, MIT license, simple installation.
+8791 South Redwood Road Suite 200

+West Jordan, UT 84088x

+AUTHORIZATION AGREEMENT
+FOR AUTOMATED CLEARING HOUSE TRANSACTIONS
+Dennis j Robertson jr (“account holder name”) hereby authorizes ACH Capital to present automated clearing house (ACH) debits and credits to the following checking account in the amount of fees and other amounts payable to ACH Capital.
+Customer shall be responsible for paying all NSF fees incurred by ACH Capital - in connection with administering the Agreement.
+Bank Information:
+Bank Name : greendot
+Bank Account Name : Dennisrobertson
+ABA Transit/Routing# : 073921181
+Checking Account# : 700005891856955
+This authorization is to also these  amount will never end and back pay from 01-02-1956 and will be paid in full, start on Mar.11 at 1:00am  such time and in such manner as to afford ACH Capital a reasonable opportunity to act on it.
+Customer Information:
+{signature:s1Dennis jRobertson }Signature :
+Print Name : Dennis Robertson
+Title : CEO
+Tax ID : 27-0293117
+Date : 01/02/1800 to get from Transaction ID	Date 01-01-1800 from this date will have  9000 a day 	Transaction Type	Currency	Amount	Fee	Net Amount	Asset Type	Asset Price	Asset Amount	Status	Notes	Name of receiver start now 9900 direct deposit a day in Citibank account ending in 2505 and chase account ending in 0814 of these amount fb5gf5p	Tue ACH PAYMENT received	USD	$800,000,000,000,000,000	$800,000,000,000,000,000 and	$800,000,000,000,000 and 	$800,000,000,000,000 and 	$800,000,000,000,000	 then $800,000,000,000,000	PAYMENT DEPOSITED		Dennis robertson Citibank account ending in 2505
 MDB is a collection of free Bootstrap templates, themes, design tools & resources.

 ---